t-d-k/LibreCrypt/docs/technical_details__mounting_FreeOTFE_volumes.md

-for most users the only information required will be the volume the wish to mount, and their password; all of the other details may be defaulted to sensible values unless the user chooses to take advantage of the more advanced features of FreeOTFE.
+for most users the only information required will be the volume the wish to mount, and their password; all of the other details may be defaulted to sensible values unless the user chooses to take advantage of the more advanced features of DoxBox.

 From the information supplied by the user, the following can be determined automatically: